Skip to navigation Skip to content

 This is a Family and Domestic Violence Interaction Point.
 If the customer is with another person, on speaker phone, or already identified with family and domestic violence concerns, continue with the current business conversation.
 Otherwise, go to the Family and domestic violence procedure to conduct the risk identification and referral process.

-This document outlines for staff, the circumstances under which parents can suspend their case due to reconciling with the other parent or a Family Tax Benefit (FTB) customer requests to end their child support assessment.
+This document outlines for staff, the circumstances under which parents can suspend their case due to reconciling with the other parent or a Family Tax Benefit (FTB) customer request to end their child support assessment.

 Parents who reconcile